Sitecore/XM-Cloud-Introduction/README.md

      - `India`
      - `NA`
      - `Events`

-Simply change the `JSS_APP_NAME` in the `.env` file to your desired site, save the changes, and restart the site using the steps above.

 ## Disconnected offline development
 It is possible to mock a small subset of the XM Cloud Application elements to enable offline development.
 This can allow for a disconnected development experience, however it is recommend to work in the default connected mode.